Clara Schumann (German, 1819-1896): Piano Concerto in A minor, mvt. 3

 Anniversary of her death on May 14th

 Sadly, as an upper class "lady of leisure," Fanny did not have nearly the opportunities her brother did, and we'll never know what she was really capable of.
 Most of her music is in more "intimate" genres that could be performed in a parlor, such as solo piano pieces and songs for voice and piano.
-I find it most disapppointing that Felix himself discouraged her from publishing her music and expanding her oeuvre, though towards the end of her life she began to do both.
+I find it most disappointing that Felix himself discouraged her from publishing her music and expanding her oeuvre, though towards the end of her life she began to do both.
 The music we are fortunate enough to have shows a unique musical voice, and a particular feel for writing melodies which sing no matter what instrument they are written for (such as solo piano pieces like this one).
-Be sure to listen to a few of these "months," as they have great variety.

 John Williams (American, 1932- ): "Hedwig's Theme" from Harry Potter